Self Hosting

 DOM Cloud vs Coolify

-You must already know Coolify — it's everywhere.
-It's a cool piece of software to boot up any 5$ VPS to any kind of site with a single click.
+Coolify is (quoted) an open-source & self-hostable Heroku / Netlify / Vercel alternative.
+It's a cool piece of software to boot up any VPS to any kind of site with a single click.

 First, DOM Cloud Portal (https://my.domcloud.co) is still online even if your server down.
 If your sysadmin doing something wrong, you always gonna notice it in deployments log — because the other ways to access it like using SSH and databases are never given in "root" mode.

 Second, DOM Cloud servers is controlled using DOM Cloud Bridge which is a headless REST API.
 The REST API is used by DOM Cloud Portal to perform deployments.
-Unlike Coolify, we do not use Docker, and do not run your software 24/7.
+Unlike Coolify, DOM Cloud servers do not use Docker and efficiently repurpose idle traffic.
 This means our system requirement is waaay lower — even DOM Cloud Portal (https://my.domcloud.co) runs fine with 1GB RAM of VPS right now.

 Third, you get so many admin features working out of the box, things like virtualmin, database, online tools, etc.